eberkund/gsuite-signature-manager/README.md

 This script allows administrators to change email signatures en masse using a convenient mustache template.

+Tested with Python 2.7, you will likely need to install some dependencies using `pip` for it to work.

 ### Batteries Not Included

 Missing from this repository: